maximilian-grh/NOVA-E-Commerce-DEMO/README.md

 If the client needs to update his client information (name, email, shipping and so on) he can do it with the "edit-icon".
 This function allows updating all client data in real time, which is very efficient because the webshop owner doesn't need to edit data manually.

-The Client sees all data:
+The Client sees all data & ready to update:

 - Name
+  - Full Name
 - E-Mail
 - Phone Number
 - Customer ID
 - Shipping Adress

---- This is not included to edit as a client: ---

 - Payment Method
   - Type
   - Last 4 Numbers
   - Residue

+--- This is not included to edit as a client: ---

 - Last 4 Orders
   - Amount
   - Date